Kitt Peak National Observatory Field Trips

 The U.S. National Science Foundation Kitt Peak National Observatory (KPNO), a Program of NSF NOIRLab, is pleased to offer five different field trips to K–12 school groups, homeschool groups, and other education groups.
 Expose your students to the cutting-edge science and engineering of a national observatory!

-All field trips are tailored by grade level and include visiting the Windows on the Universe Center at the McMath-Pierce Solar Telescope.
-Students start by learning about the Tohono O’odham Nation, who are the stewards of the Sonoran Desert including the Quinlan Mountains, where Kitt Peak is located.
-Students will explore the exhibits related to the Sun and how astronomy research has led to our current understanding of the cosmos, followed by a step back in time with a visit to the control room to see the technology that once operated the telescope.
+All field trips are tailored by grade level and feature a visit to the Windows on the Universe Center at the McMath-Pierce Solar Telescope.
+Field trips begin with students learning about the Tohono O’odham Nation, who are the stewards of the Sonoran Desert including the Quinlan Mountains, where Kitt Peak is located.
+Then, students will explore the exhibits related to the Sun and how astronomy research has led to our current understanding of the cosmos, followed by a step back in time with a visit to the McMath-Pierce control room to see the technology that once operated the telescope.

 McMath-Pierce Solar Telescope at Kitt Peak National Observatory.
 Credit: KPNO/NOIRLab/NSF/AURA/P. Marenfeld